ca-schumacher/pred_Float/README.md

 Explanation of data columns:

-date
+*date*
+*% Iron Feed*
-% Iron Feed:			% of Iron that comes from the iron ore that is being fed into the flotation cells
+    % of Iron that comes from the iron ore that is being fed into the flotation cells \n
 % Silica Feed:			% of silica (impurity) that comes from the iron ore that is being fed into the flotation cells Starch Flow:			Starch (reagent) Flow measured in m3/h Amina Flow:			Amina (reagent) Flow measured in m3/h